 Habits are hard to change

 I think it’s a little more complex than that.
-I don’t think I’ll ever be able to intuitively eat (eat without tracking food and use cues like fullness to stop me from eating) because of all the positive reinforcement I got eating when I was younger.
+It will be hard for me to eat intuitively (eat without tracking food and use cues like fullness to stop me from eating) because of all the positive reinforcement I got eating when I was younger.

 I have to eat ALL the food off my plate.
 All of it.
-My missus has leftovers?
+Does my missus have leftovers?
 Not anymore.
 She’ll legit tell me, “this is for lunch tomorrow” but if it’s in front of me, it’s for right now.

 If you’re in the same boat, tracking calories places rules on the amount of food you can eat.
 Otherwise, 4000 kcal’s a day would be a cakewalk for me.
 That would be me “intuitively eating.”